Skip to main content

 Of course, taking out a loan alone, for that matter, is not the best decision.
 But if you are looking for an emergency financial solution, then an installment loan might become not only that but also a great way to build credit.

-Here are the ways in which a safe and affordable installment loan can help you:
+Here is how a safe and affordable installment loan can help you:

 • Diversify your credit mix.
 Remember one of the five categories FICO considers when developing your credit score?
 A credit mix refers to the various kinds of debt that you owe.
 If, for example, you already have a mortgage and credit card debt, then an installment loan can diversify your credit mix even more.
 The more diverse this category, the higher your overall score.

-Tip: You might take a loan to pay off some of your credit card debt, but be careful!
-Installment loans can also add to your total debt load and lower your credit score if you fail to pay them off on time.
+Tip: You might take a loan to pay off some of your credit card debt, but make sure this is done strategically to not increase your total debt load.

 • Improve your payment history.
 Whether you’re looking for a way to improve or begin your payment history, getting an installment loan might be a great place to start.
 Ensure that all the monthly payments are made on time and take advantage of the improvement in your credit score.